Advanced prostate cancer

 Although advanced prostate cancer cannot be cured, it can be controlled with treatment, sometimes for several years.
 Treatments can also help relieve symptoms and improve your quality of life.

 A multidisciplinary team (MDT) will meet to discuss the best possible treatment options for you.
 This will depend on different factors, like your general health.
 Your cancer doctor will talk to you about the advantages and disadvantages of these treatments.

 The main treatments are:

 Chemotherapy uses anti-cancer (cytotoxic) drugs to destroy cancer cells.
-Some men have it with hormonal therapy when they are first diagnosed with advanced prostate cancer.
-Or, it can be given when hormonal therapy is no longer controlling the cancer.
+It is given with hormonal therapy when you are first diagnosed with advanced prostate cancer.
+It may also be used to treat advanced prostate cancer that is no longer being controlled by hormonal therapy.